 A special copper alloy

 All alloys with a copper content of at least 60 % are usually referred as bronze.
 There are various types of bronze, all named after the metal that is mainly added to copper.
-For example, there are beryllium bronze, manganese bronze - or the above mentioned Aluminium Bronze.
-This special type of bronze is a golden-yellowish copper alloy to which aluminium is added.
-The aluminium content is usually between 9 and 14 percent.
+For example, there are beryllium bronze, manganese bronze - or the above mentioned Aluminum Bronze.
+This special type of bronze is a golden-yellowish copper alloy to which aluminum is added.
+The aluminum content is usually between 9 and 14 percent.
 Often other alloying elements such as iron, manganese or nickel are added in order to further promote certain properties of the metal.

 The specialized products of AMPCO®